Skip to main content

 Nostalgia offers several AI tools.
 Using them in the right order — and knowing when to skip a step — makes a real difference in your results.

-Every photo uploaded to Nostalgia gets a free diagnosis.
-This tells you the photo's condition, what types of damage were detected, and which tools are recommended.
+Every photo uploaded to Nostalgia gets a free Photo Insight report.
+This tells you the photo's condition, what types of damage were detected, which tools are safe, optional, or blocked, and whether conservation guidance applies.
 Read this before applying anything — it often saves unnecessary steps.

 Recommended Tool Order